 It's time women were paid 100%.
 Unless something’s done soon, today’s working women will never be paid on an equal footing with men - It’s quite possible our daughters won’t either.

-As a pay equity advocate you will:
+As an equal pay advocate you will:

 - add your voice to PSA members’ fight for equal pay in our campaign: Worth 100%